sagefy/sagefy/setup/setup.md

   sudo nginx -s stop
   sudo nginx -c /var/www/setup/nginx.conf
   ````
-14. In your browser, visit `http://doris/s/`, there should be a welcome message.
+15. In your browser, visit `http://doris/s/`, there should be a welcome message.
-15. In your browser, visit `http://doris/`, the home page should be working.
+16. In your browser, visit `http://doris/`, the home page should be working.
 Try to sign up for an account.
+17. In your browser, visit `http://doris/suggest`, the suggest page should open.

 Note that pm2 is not properly watching JavaScript files.
 To rebuild the JS: